Loganholme, Queensland: Education

 Loganholme State School is a government primary (Prep–6) school for boys and girls at Wandilla Crescent.
 In 2017, the school had an enrolment of 541 students with 37 teachers (33 full-time equivalent) and 22 non-teaching staff (14 full-time equivalent).
 It includes a special education program.

+There are no secondary schools in Loganholme.
+The nearest government secondary schools are Shailer Park State High School in neighbouring Shailer Park to the north and Beenleigh State High School in neighbouring Beenleigh to the south-east.